ARMOR

 Armor is a very handy tool for newer players, as it lets you quickly gain additional combat survivability without requiring XP!
 Let’s cover the basics:

-Damage is dealt to these Armor points FIRST, unless you take a call with the “Body” keyword (p.
-84, Player’s Guide).
-If your Armor is reduced to zero Armor Points, it is BROKEN and cannot be used to absorb damage until it is repaired.
+Damage is dealt to armor points FIRST, unless the damage called specifies “Body”.
+If your armor is reduced to zero Armor Points, it is considered BROKEN.
+It cannot be used to absorb damage and most armor special abilities cannot be activated.

-Temporary Upsurge buffs like Rally Call can stack on top of item card sources and go above the cap of 20.
-Remember, most temporary buffs are Upsurge effects, and you cannot have more than one Upsurge effect at a time.
+Temporary Upsurge buffs like Rally Call can stack on top of item card sources, taking you above the natural cap.
+Remember, most temporary buffs are "Upsurge” effects which you can only have one of at a time.

-Certain weapons, or skills like Pyrokinetics or Piercing Strike that deal Body Damage skip this pool of Armor altogether and deal damage directly to you.
-This means that Body damage does not actually Break your armor.
+Certain skills like Pyrokinetics or Piercing Strike deal Body Damage and skip this pool of armor points, instead dealing damage directly to your Body Pool.
+This means Body damage does not actually Break your armor.

 armor coverage

-Armor must also be represented by a physical representation of some sort.
-This doesn’t have to actually be metal or heavy material but should at least appear to be a protective layer of some sort (metallic paint is your friend!).
+Armor requires a Physical Representation of some sort.
+This doesn’t necessarily have to be metal or heavy material but it should at least give the appearance of a protective layer.

-You can use a burn coverage chart (see to the right) as a loose approximation of what kind of coverage you need.
-In general, torso coverage (front and back) is about 40%, Each arm is about 10%, each full leg is about 20%, and head coverage is about 10%.
-In DR: Texas, during inclement weather we will reduce the total coverage to only you need to portray to only 50% regardless of what the item card says, cause it’s too hot to wear that much!
+You can use this burn coverage chart as a loose approximation of the required coverage for your armor.
+In general, torso coverage is about 40%, each full arm is roughly 10%, each full leg is about 20%, and your head is about 10%.